SRGBmods/QMK-Binaries/README.md

 See the [SignalRGB Plugin Testing Discord Server](https://discord.gg/J5dwtcNhqC) for support.

+** One thing of note if you are attempting to use VIA or Vial to configure your keyboard you _must_ quit SignalRGB before running either software **

 If you notice something missing (keyboard or variation of a keyboard) or have any issues with these binaries please contact Naitoshedo on the above Discord server.